WannaFight/WannaFight/README.md

 👋 Hi!

-👀 Interested in backend stuff and a bit in other programming stuff
+👀 Interested in backend stuff and a bit in all other programming

 💼 Working as Python Backend Dev